 -

 Resonance Stabilization: If the conjugate base can be stabilized by resonance, the acid will be stronger (lower pKa).
 Resonance delocalization spreads the negative charge over multiple atoms, increasing stability.
-For example, consider the difference in acidity between ethanol (CH₃CH₂OH) and phenol (C₆H₅OH).
+Take this: consider the difference in acidity between ethanol (CH₃CH₂OH) and phenol (C₆H₅OH).
 In ethanol, the negative charge on the ethoxide ion (CH₃CH₂O⁻) is localized on the oxygen atom.
 In phenol, the negative charge on the phenoxide ion (C₆H₅O⁻) can be delocalized through resonance into the benzene ring.
 This resonance stabilization makes phenol a much stronger acid than ethanol.

 -

 Hybridization: The hybridization of the atom bearing the acidic proton can also affect acidity.
 The higher the s-character of the hybrid orbital, the closer the electrons are held to the nucleus, leading to greater stability of the conjugate base and increased acidity.
-For example, consider the acidity of ethane (sp³ hybridized), ethene (sp² hybridized), and ethyne (sp hybridized).
+As an example, consider the acidity of ethane (sp³ hybridized), ethene (sp² hybridized), and ethyne (sp hybridized).
 The acidity increases in the order ethane < ethene < ethyne.
 This is because the carbon atom in ethyne has 50% s-character, while ethene has 33% s-character, and ethane has 25% s-character.

 -